openstreetmap/iD/CONTRIBUTING.md

 To report a bug:

 * Write specifically what browser (type and version, like "Firefox 43.0"), OS, and browser extensions you have installed
 * Write steps to replicate the error: when did it happen?
 What did you expect to happen?
 What happened instead?
+* We love screenshots.
+If you can take a picture of the issue, that is extra helpful.
+You can drag the image file onto the GitHub issue and it will be included with your bug report.
 * Please keep bug reports professional and straightforward: trust us, we share your dismay at software breaking.
 * If you can, [enable web developer extensions](http://debugbrowser.com/) and report the Javascript error message.

 When in doubt, be over-descriptive of the bug and how you discovered it.